JesuHrz/killa/README.md

 npm install killa
 ```

-### Installing for the Browser
+### Installing the vanilla version for Browser
-To use directly minified version in the browser:
+To use directly vanilla minified version in the browser:

 ```html
 <script src="https://unpkg.com/killa@0.3.0/dist/killa.min.js"></script>